Etherpod/Ship-Enhancements/README.md

 - **Temperature Zones**: Implements a temperature mechanic for the ship using the "TEMP" (temperature) dial and a new "SHIP TEMP" (ship temperature) dial.
 Subjecting your ship to extreme temperatures will increase the ship temperature, making it more likely for your ship to sustain damage or bad side effects.
   - Any extreme temperatures can damage your ship if temperature damage is enabled.
 The temperature dial will start flashing if the temperature reaches a dangerous level.
   - High temperatures (very hot) will make your ship hull hot to the touch and can blow up the Portable Fuel Tank.
-  - Low ship temperatures (very cold) will lower the strength of your ship's thrusters and make it possible for your ship ignition to fail.
+  - Low temperatures (very cold) will lower the strength of your ship's thrusters and make it possible for your ship ignition to fail.
 - **Hull Temperature Damage**: Makes it possible for extreme temperatures to damage the hull of your ship.
 - **Component Temperature Damage**: Makes it possible for extreme temperatures to damage any of your ship's components, like the headlights or artificial gravity.
 - **Temperature Damage Multiplier**: Larger numbers increase the damage done to your ship by extreme temperatures.
 - **Temperature Resistance Multiplier**: Larger numbers make the ship temperature change slower, giving you more time in extreme temperatures but requiring more time to recover.
 - **Faulty Heat Regulators**: Makes your ship unable to dump the reactor heat, leaving it to build up in the ship.
 Unless you find someplace cold, your ship is going to constantly rise in temeprature.
 - **Repair Confirmation**: Plays a sound when everything has been repaired.
-Now you don't need to go searching for any hulls you forgot to repair!
+Now you don't need to go searching for any hulls you forgot to fix!
 - **Hazardous Thrusters**: Makes your ship's thruster flames actually damage you.
 Try figuring out how to get near them in the first place.
 - **Cockpit Rust Level**: Controls how much rust is applied to the ship cockpit.
 Moving the slider all the way to the right completely covers the cockpit in rust.
 - **Dirt Accumulation Time**: Larger numbers increase the time (in seconds) it takes for dirt to build up on your cockpit glass, which you can wash off by finding a source of water.
 Set this to 0 to disable it.